koka-lang/koka/doc/spec/tour.kk.md

 ````

 This is another example of the _min-gen_ principle: many languages have
-have special built-in support for this kind of pattern, like a ``defer`` statement, but in Koka
+have special built-in support for this kind of pattern, like a ``defer`` statement, but in &koka;
 it is all just function applications with minimal syntactic sugar.